uhm-descartes/uhm-descartes.github.io/README.md

 # UHM Descartes Project page

-This site is build using the [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) Jekyll theme.
+If you are changing the structure of this site, you will want to consult the documentation for the [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) Jekyll theme.
+If you are simply adding content, you shouldn't need to know much more than what is presented below.

 ## How to edit this site